 It can take between 2-4 years to become an Aircraft Mechanic and in excess of 5 years to become a Certifying Engineer.
 Entry requirements vary but normally require you to have a Leaving Certificate having achieved a good result in Maths and a science subject.
 This is subject to change depending on the organisation.
 Refer to the specific entry requirements as applicable.

 Apprenticeship programs are normally advertised on the respective organisations websites and/or in the national media in the early summer of each year.

 Some aircraft maintenance organisations offer transition programmes for tradespersons of other disciplines or ab-initio technician training programmes for new entrants.
-Such training courses are usually advertised directly by the organisation and in some case through SOLAS.
+Such training courses are usually advertised directly by the organisation and in some cases through SOLAS.